YCAMInterlab/ofxTimeline/README.md

 ## Including ofxTimeline in your openFrameworks project
+Follow the video tutorial to see how to setup a new ofxTimeline project.
+A textual description is below.

 ### Clone ofxTimeline and dependencies
 to download the timeline open up the terminal and type